 Life Skills programme

-We talk regularly about the importance of Life Skills for the orphaned and vulnerable children on the Back to School programme.
-E3 believes that with the right input about how to behave and what to focus on in life, it becomes a way of life, which then enables the child to cope with the demands and challenges that they will face in the future.
-We want to equip children to make wise choices, cope with past experiences and pursue their goals and dreams, with God at the centre of their lives
+Life Skills is a crucial part of the Back to School programme for orphaned and vulnerable children.
+With the right input about how to behave and what to focus on in life, it becomes a way of life, which then enables the child to cope with the demands and challenges that they will face in the future.
+We want to equip children to make wise choices, cope with past experiences and pursue their goals and dreams, with God at the centre of their lives.
+Life skills includes:

 • Sharing the Bible in the light of challenges and issues they face and God’s love for them